mehaac/notebase/web/modules/pocketbase/README.md

 # PocketBase Module for Nuxt 3

 A simple Nuxt module for integrating PocketBase with your Nuxt 3 application.
+Provides both PocketBase and mock client implementations.

 ## Setup